An Intuitionistic Formula Hierarchy Based on High-School Identities: An Intuitionistic Arithmetical Hierarchy

-where $p$ denotes a prime formula, and $x$ a (potentially empty) list of first-order variables. \end{theorem} \begin{proof} Given $F$, the required $e$ is $\enf{F}$.
-The normalization procedure defined in Figure~\ref{fig:norm} and Figure~\ref{fig:norm:quantifiers} is structurally recursive, hence terminating, and with range $\Sigma\cup\Pi$.
+where $p$ denotes a prime formula, and $x$ and $x_i$ lists of first-order variables (potentially empty). \end{theorem} \begin{proof} Given $F$, the required $e$ is $\enf{F}$.
+The normalization procedure defined in Figure~\ref{fig:norm} and Figure~\ref{fig:norm:quantifiers} is structurally recursive, hence terminating, and with range $\DNF\cup\CNF$.

-The isomorphism follows in the same way as in Theorem~\ref{thm:propositional:hierarchy}, taking into account the additional isomorphisms proven in this section for (\ref{iso:quant:1}), (\ref{iso:quant:2}), (\ref{iso:quant:3}), and (\ref{iso:quant:4}), i.e. the additional high-school identities (\ref{iso:quant:1}'), (\ref{iso:quant:2}'), (\ref{iso:quant:3}'), and (\ref{iso:quant:4}'). \end{proof}
+The isomorphism follows in the same way as in Theorem~\ref{thm:propositional:hierarchy}, taking into account the additional isomorphisms proven in this section for (\ref{iso:quant:1}), (\ref{iso:quant:2}), (\ref{iso:quant:3}), and (\ref{iso:quant:4}), i.e. the additional high-school identities (\ref{iso:quant:1'}), (\ref{iso:quant:2'}), (\ref{iso:quant:3'}), and (\ref{iso:quant:4'}). \end{proof}

-As we mentioned, unlike the classical hierarchy that always pushes out the quantifiers -- proceeding on (half of) the same equations -- the proposed intuitionistic hierarchy partly pushes them in ((\ref{iso:quant:1}) and (\ref{iso:quant:2})) and partly pushes them out ((\ref{iso:quant:3}) and (\ref{iso:quant:4})).
-Also, while the classical hierarchy proceeds in levels $\Sigma^0_n \left/ \Pi^0_n \right.$ along a linear order for $n$, for our hierarchy, it is not clear whether one can define such an order; the level of a formula in $\Pi$ would depend both on the level of its subformula in $\Pi$ and on the level of its subformula in $\mathcal{B}$.

-Regardless of these differences, the intuitionistic hierarchy can be used for the same purposes as the classical hierarchy.
-One can for instance replace any proof- or model theoretic argument that uses induction on general formulas by an argument that uses mutual induction on the formula classes $\Sigma/\Pi/\mathcal{B}$.
-Whether this allows to simplify some such arguments, remains to be seen.
+Since $\DNF\subset\Base$, we can also present the normal form in a way analogous to the classical arithmetical hierarchy.